center-for-humans-and-machines/algorithmic-institutions/reports/short_verison.md

 We plot the average punishment conditioned on the contribution of the punished group member.
 Thereby, we visualize an empirical punishing policy conditioned on the contribution.
-The plots show a close match between the artificial human manager and the real human manager in the pilots.
-The rule-based manager is showing higher punishments across all contribution levels.
-The optimal manager shows relatively high punishment for small defection (i.e. a contribution of 17 points).
+The plots show a close match between the artificial human manager (blue) and the real human manager (green) in the pilots.
+The rule-based manager (red) is showing higher punishments across all contribution levels.
+The optimal manager (orange) shows relatively high punishment for small defection (i.e. a contribution of 17 points).
 The punishment is only mildly increasing from 17 points down to a contribution of 9 points.
 For lower contributions, the punishment is rapidly increasing to levels even above 20 points.
 Thereby the punishments of the optimal manager are partially